-- U. The cost and hassle of data collection for a farmer is the same whether it must be reported or not. - V. Details about the blends of fertilizer and the timing of fertilizer applications are considered to be the same as a trade secret by most farmers.
-Details of this type do not needed to be shared for any reasonable nitrogen management reporting program. - W. It is highly unadvisable to require annual nitrogen cycle computations for fields. - X. Describing and understanding the nitrogen management of a 160 acre almond orchard is relatively simple as compared to describing and understanding the nitrogen management of 16 - 10 acre produce crop fields. - Y. A reporting of the applied nitrogen (along with the crop type and acreage) is recommended as the primary numerical metric because of three points: - Y.1 The State and Regional Water Boards will have good data that demonstrates if trends are indeed occurring. - Y.2 Farmers will need to develop this information, in any case, so it will not require extra data collection. - Y.3 Coalitions can provide simple information to farmers that allow them to compare their nitrogen applications for a crop against the nitrogen applications of others with the same crops. - Z. A "reporting unit" could be defined in one of two ways (i) on a crop basis, which could include multiple fields that have similar soils, irrigation methods, irrigation water nitrate levels (not defined by the Panel), and irrigation/nutrient management styles.
-Alternatively (ii) a reporting unit could be defined as an individual field. - AA.
+- U. The cost and hassle of data collection for a farmer is the same whether it must be reported or not.
+This is in response to the Panel's interpretation of what it heard in public comments, on several occasions.
+Some speakers seemed to imply that as long as data were not reported, the cost to obtain that data would be small. - V. Details about the blends of fertilizer and the timing of fertilizer applications are considered to be the same as a trade secret by most farmers.
+Details of this type do not needed to be shared for any reasonable nitrogen management reporting program. - W. It is highly unadvisable to require the reporting of annual nitrogen cycle computations for fields.
+Computations of rates and amounts of conversions, mineralization, volatilization, fixation, etc. of various forms of nitrogen are too complex to be expected of production agriculture.
+Undoubtedly, a nutrient management plan must consider initial soil N, uptake rates, and conversion rates.
+But estimates, and examination of historical applications and residual N, are quite different from doing the complex and inexact computations needed to describe the nitrogen cycle components.

+- Describing and understanding the nitrogen management of a 160 acre almond orchard is relatively simple as compared to describing and understanding the nitrogen management of 16 10 acre produce crop fields.
+While it is recommended that the same information be reported for both situations, it is clear that requiring separate management plans for individual fields often of an acre or less with produce crops is unreasonable. - Y. A reporting of the applied nitrogen (along with the crop type and acreage) is recommended as the primary numerical metric because of three points: - Y.1 The State and Regional Water Boards will have good data that demonstrates if trends are indeed occurring. - Y.2 Farmers will need to develop this information, in any case, so it will not require extra data collection. - Y.3 Coalitions can provide simple information to farmers that allow them to compare their nitrogen applications for a crop against the nitrogen applications of others with the same crops. - Z. A "reporting unit" could be defined in one of two ways (i) on a crop basis, which could include multiple fields that have similar soils, irrigation methods, irrigation water nitrate levels (not defined by the Panel), and irrigation/nutrient management styles.
+Alternatively (ii) a reporting unit could be defined as an individual field.
+The Panel recommendation for grouping of multiple fields is more restrictive that the "nitrate loading risk unit", or "management block" defined by Region 3. - AA.
 The time period for a report should encompass a 12-month period, and should consolidate monthly or short-season values into single reported values.
+However, it is recommended that this annual data be evaluated on a multi-year basis. - BB.
+Nitrogen removal from the field (via harvest) is different from plant uptake.
+Much of the plant uptake may remain in the field after harvest. - CC.
+The Panel strongly recommends not assigning a regulatory value such as a 1.0 or 1.2 to the (N Applied)/(N Removal) on an annual basis.
+Such ratios have merit for categorizing fertilizer management using multi-year averages. - DD.
+The Panel points out that the (N Applied)/(N Removal) ratios are not known at this time, that farmers, extension agents, and crop advisors need time to learn about these ratios, and we do not yet know the ranges of these values by region or by crop.
+Therefore, it is strongly recommended that such ratios not be used for regulatory action at this time, AA.EE.